Epilepsy and Concussion

 Traumatic brain injury (TBI) is the leading cause of death in children and young adults in Ireland.
 Malignant brain swelling has a major role in the pathophysiology that evolves after severe TBI.
 Therapeutic strategies to prevent cerebral oedema are limited and, if brain swelling persists, the risks of permanent brain damage or mortality are greatly exacerbated.
 While major brain injury is a risk in modern contact sports, the number of deaths and major disability emanating from sports related head injury appears at first glance to be small.
 A far greater challenge is the occurrence of what has become known as mild TBI (mTBI).

 A recent collaboration between the Smurfit Institute of Genetics, TCD and St James' Hospital Dublin has led to the establishment of a multidisciplinary project focused on elucidating the underlying pathophysiology of concussive brain injuries in young sports men and women.
 A combined clinical and basic research programme investigating the role of the blood-brain barrier (BBB) in the context of mTBI observed in rugby players was initiated in September 2015.
 With the growing awareness of concussive and sub-concussive brain injuries in sports, this work will lead to a better understanding of the mechanism of injury at play.
 Additionally, this work has the potential to lead to improved management of mTBI in general.
+Current research involves the imaging and cognitive and neuropsychiatric outcomes off athletes who have at least 10 years exposure to high level contact.
+At least 40 players have been recruited so far.

 In collaboration with the Dublin Brain Bank, the research programme is also focused on elucidating the role of the BBB in the onset of chronic traumatic encephalopathy (CTE).
 Much attention has focused on emerging evidence linking the development of CTE to concussive injuries in athletes and military personnel.
 However, the underlying molecular pathobiology of CTE is far from clear and it can only be diagnosed post-mortem.
 Recently, our group was the first to observe evidence that the BBB is significantly disrupted in CTE and these results may lead to new forms of "in-life" diagnosis of the condition which can only be diagnosed post-mortem at present (Fig 1).
 Cumulatively, our research programme focusing on the role of the cerebrovasculature in neurological conditions such as mTBI and CTE will lead to improved treatment paradigms for patients in the future.